 As rents increase around the country due to increased demand (remember, there were a lot of displaced homeowners due to the financial collapse and increased unemployment rates over the proceeding years), many people are finding that they can own a home for less than they can rent one.
 In fact, because of the tax advantages of homeownership, it is possible that you even can buy more home than you currently are renting for essentially the same monthly outlay.

 For example, a qualified mortgage consultant can show you how, based upon certain parameters, a $1,250 per month mortgage payment can be equivalent to a $1,000 rent payment.
-And how, with today’s low interest rates, a $1,250 per month mortgage payment might buy you a $225,000 home, which may be a lot more than the worth of the place you’re currently renting.
-One thing is for certain: you’ll never know if you are financially ready to buy a home unless you ask!
+And how, with low interest rates, a $1,250 per month mortgage payment might buy you a $225,000 home, which may be a lot more than the worth of the place you’re currently renting.
+One thing is for certain: You’ll never know if you are financially ready to buy a home unless you ask.

 What if I don’t have very good credit?